Reviews

 • A Professional Aesthetic: The bold black frames provide a clean, “seamless” look that mimics expensive glass wall systems at a fraction of the cost.

 Expert Tip: Our black-framed glass stackers give you the look of a $50,000 architectural glass wall system at about 20% of the cost.
-It’s the “Executive Secret” for startups and growing firms that want a high-end HQ on a smart budget.
+This is what separates high end office cubicles from catalog furniture — real architectural framing, commercial-grade glass, and a finished look that clients and visitors notice the moment they walk in.
+It’s the executive move for companies that want a premium headquarters on a smart budget.

 Modernized glazed office cubicle set with architectural black trim and glass stacker panels on patterned carpet tile.